Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to pick the correct type.
-Most adapters available are just plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C and F. It's important that you find the right type.
+Many adapters on sale are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

 Airplane phone mount